dhornbein/peoplemedicine-jekyll/_philosophies/group-field.md

   people are having in that group.
 principle: Social change moves at the speed of trust.
 The work is better when the group field is charged with trust.
+related:
   skills:
-  - Inviting exiles/coming out of hiding
+    - inviting-exiles-coming-out-of-hiding
+    - i-statements
+    - validating-welcoming
-  - I-statements
+    - active-listening
-  - Validating/welcoming
+    - owning-your-interpretations
-  - Active Listening
+    - sharing-impact-skillfully
-  - Owning your interpretations
+    - helping-others-be-seen
-  - Sharing impact skillfully
+    - giving-and-receiving-feedback
-  - Helping others be Seen
-  - Giving and receiving feedback
   patterns:
     - making-power-visible
     - re-opening-time
     - gentle-coming-out-of-hiding
     - warm-data-flows
     - reality-weaving
   resources:
     - empathy-circuit
+  offerings:
+    - sankofa
+  philosophies:
+    - relational-soil
 date: 2021-12-03T00:26:12.333Z
 ---
 We are social animals.
 In any group situation, there is an invisible energetic field of social-emotional currents shaping the experience people are having in that group.